hectorcoronado/algorithms/README.md

 ###Exponential Growth

 A function has *exponential growth* if its output increases according to an exponential expression.
 The way to identify exponential funcitons is to find those where a constant is raised to some expression involving *n*, e.g. `2^n` or `(3/2)^n`.

+###Debugger Steps:
+- add a `debugger` statement in a function
+- call the function manually
+- `$ node inspect index.js`
+- to continue execution of file, press 'c' then 'enter'
+- to launch a repl session, type 'repl' then 'enter'
+- to exit the repl, press Ctrl + C